What is Prenda?

 A completely new take on education

-Prenda is a new kind of school.
+Prenda is a new kind of educational experience.
 We combine flexible learning environments, cutting edge techniques, human-centered technology, and passionate people to help children develop creativity, problem solving, and 21st century skills.
 Our mission is to empower learners.
 Sounds cliche?
 Think about what it means to be a learner.
 We think it’s two things: 1) a learner makes a choice to learn, and 2) a learner has the skills and habits to learn whatever they want.
 It’s a powerful way of interacting with the world, and we want to help every student hone this power.
-Read more about our approach here.
+We take our mission and values seriously.

 How does it work?